rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 name: Project Grants
 description: >-
    Awards made to individuals and groups for discrete pieces of work in the range of $2,500 to $15,000.
 Applications are now closed, though we intend to open a new application round later this year.
 The Rust Foundation is currently fundraising to continue this program.
 date: 2022-04-01T00:00:00Z
 tags:
    - community grants program
 ---
-## Update
+## Updates

-The initial group of Project Grant recipients was announced in June 2022.
-Details of the awards can be found [here](https://foundation.rust-lang.org/news/2022-06-14-community-grants-program-awards-announcement/).
-In January 2023, we announced the second round of Project Grants here.
-Work for these latest Project Grants began on January 1, 2023.
+* The first application round for 2022 Project Grants was announced in April 2022.
+Grant recipients and project information were published in June 2022&nbsp;[here](https://foundation.rust-lang.org/news/2022-06-14-community-grants-program-awards-announcement/).
+* The second application round for 2022 Project Grants was held in October 2022.
+Grant recipients and project information were published in January 2023&nbsp;<a target="_blank" rel="noopener" href="https://foundation.rust-lang.org/news/community-grants-program-awards-announcement-introducing-our-latest-project-grantees/">here</a>.

-We plan to hold another Project Grants application round in the future.
-Please stay tuned for updates.&nbsp;
+* We plan to hold another Project Grants application round in the future.
+Please stay tuned for further updates.&nbsp;

-The Rust Foundation is currently fundraising for the 2023 Community Grants Program.
+* The Rust Foundation is currently fundraising for the 2023 Community Grants Program.
 If you are interested in supporting future Project Grant cohorts, we would love to hear from you\!
 [Click here](mailto:contact@rustfoundation.org)&nbsp;to get in touch.&nbsp;

 ## Summary